 The group has been meeting steadily on the first Monday of every month at the Calvary Chapel, 10700 Town Center, Rancho Cucamonga.
 The start time is 7 p.m. and meetings usually go for about 1 hours.

 "We are not a religious organization although we are very grateful to Calvary Chapel for allowing us to use their meeting room.
 We do not raise money, although we do partner of sorts with another local group called Operation Community Cares.
 It is run by a remarkable young man named Ryan Orr, who doesn't have any military connection, but routinely sends care packages to our troops.
-Some of our members have donated to have packages shipped or have helped in putting them together.
-The organization sent out 800 packages this past Christmas.
-We appreciate what he does for our kids," Bryan said.

 "But what our group does do is offer a place where people can come to be with other people who know what they're going through."

 Most of the Military Family Community Group consists of parents of military personnel, but spouses, siblings, fianc es and other family members are more than welcome.
 Anyone with a loved one serving in any of the five military branches is invited.